BloomTech-Labs/mission-control-fe/README.md

 -    Axios is the industry-standard library for HTTP requests in Javascript.
 It provides a simple, readable syntax, and also allowed our team to make advanced queries, such as concurrent requests that required parallel resolution.
 Additionally, this application makes requests to several APIs, one of which is REST, the other of which is GraphQL.
 Axios provides functionality for both types of requests, all in one library.

+### GraphQL (LABS18)

+- GraphQL takes over more functions and that allows for the Cache functionality to take over for watching for changes in state and facilitates a better re-render process

 #### React Router

 -    Single page applications have special needs, particularly when it comes to routing the user from page-to-page.
 React router allows for the easy transport of the site's users whilst retaining SPA functionality.
 And with the new React Router hooks, we can do all of this inside of the functional programming paradigm.